Here's what we'll cover:

 Transportation management solutions (or TMS) help users plan and execute deliveries across the supply chain.
-Efficient deliveries depend on informed route planning, freight consolidation, and enhanced visibility.
-By providing managers with appropriate tools like route optimization, load building, and track and trace, the right TMS can improve fleet performance and reduce supply chain expenditures.
-Along with warehouse management solutions and truck routing solutions, TMS solutions constitute the logistics side of an overall supply chain management system.
+Efficient deliveries depend on informed route planning, freight consolidation and enhanced visibility.
+By providing managers with appropriate tools like route optimization, load building and track and trace, the right TMS can improve fleet performance and reduce supply chain expenditures.
+Along with warehousing solutions and fleet management systems, TMS solutions constitute the logistics side of an overall supply chain management system.

 These features provide the following functionality: